3 Ingredient Lemon Dump Cake

 Three ingredient lemon dump cake with whipped cream.

-Plate of lemon dump cake with lemon pie filling and cake mix.
+Spoonful of lemon dump cake with lemon pie filling and lemon cake mix.

 Ingredients such as canned lemon pie filling, lemon cake mix, and butter.

-2. Spread the filling: Evenly spread the lemon pie filling in the bottom of a 9×13-inch baking pan.
+2. Layer the filling – Spread the lemon pie filling evenly across the bottom of the prepared baking dish.

 Collage showing four step to make and bake the cake.